Topological Spectral Bands with Frieze Groups: Topological dynamics by -theory K-theory

 between the equivariant $K$-homology of a universal space $\underline{E}F$ for proper actions of the frieze group $F$ \cite{BaumContMath1994} and the $K_0$-group of the group $C^\ast$-algebra of $F$.
 The map $\mu$ in Eq.~\eqref{Eq:BC} is a group isomorphism because the frieze groups are amenable and every countable amenable discrete group is a-T-menable, in which case the Baum-Connes conjecture is known to hold \cite{HigsonKasparov1997}.

 Our first task is to decide on a model for $\underline{E}F$.
-For this, we indicate that the full group of isometries of the strip ${\rm Iso}(\Ss)$ is a Lie group with a finite number of connected components because it is the semidirect product of the Lie group $\RM$ of translations and the finite group $\ZM_2 \times \ZM_2$, generated by the two reflections against the vertical and horizontal axes of the strip.
+The full group ${\rm Iso}(\Ss)$ of isometries of the strip is the Lie group given by the semidirect product of the Lie group $\RM$ of translations and the finite group $\ZM_2 \times \ZM_2$ generated by the two reflections against the two axes of the strip.
+It has a finite number of connected components.
 Then, according to \cite{BaumContMath1994}[p.~8], the space of the left cosets

 can serve as a universal space for proper actions of ${\rm Iso}(\Ss)$ and also for any of its discrete subgroups.
 Therefore, $\underline{E}F$ can be chosen as $\RM$, with the action of $F$ induced from its left action on ${\rm Iso}(\Ss)/\ZM_2 \times \ZM_2$.
 Specifically, $\tau$ and $\sigma_v$ act as expected while $\sigma_h$ acts as the identity map.